-Insignificance 2: Distinction – Line as idea
+Insignificance 2: Distinction – Polysemy

 The following texts are excerpted from Gordon Shrigley, Insignificance: A short discourse on the physical and ideational economy of line within architectural representation (Solitude Editions, 1998).
 Now, twenty years after Insignificance was first published, Gordon Shrigley has revisited the publication for a series of postings on Drawing Matter.
 Each of these posts connect passages from the book with drawings in the Drawing Matter collection to extend the discussions set out in the original publication.
 Here, the texts are illustrated with images that suggested themselves to Niall Hobhouse as he read the text.

 Read the first in the series here.